-A need for housing will never go away.
+The need for housing will never go away.
 Some areas might get overcrowded, but there is always a need somewhere for more available living quarters.
 A huge bonus would be if you lived in or near a college town.
 Students are always looking for a good deal on housing, so if you are nearby to campus, you’re in business.
 For instance, if you were near Knoxville it could be worth consulting with West Knoxville real estate experts and looking for property nearby to invest in.
 There are around 8 colleges in the area, so no shortage of students looking for accommodation!
-You would need to check that particular university’s website to see if they require anything specific from students or landlords.
+You would need to check local university and college websites to see if they require anything specific from students or landlords.

 While just about every industry is hurt by a dip in the economy, people will still need a place to live.
-That isn’t to say that property investment is immune, there have been several real-estate market issues over the past 20 years, so do your due in knowing market trends before jumping in, perhaps consider consulting a real estate expert!
+That isn’t to say that property investment is immune, there have been several real-estate market issues over the past 20 years.
+So do your due in knowing market trends before jumping in, perhaps consider consulting a real estate expert!

 Is anyone ever really in control?
 There are so many factors outside our control.
 As a property owner, you can take control of a number of things.
 You get to control things like rent, whether you provide any utilities or furniture, and who your renters are.
 This gives you a feeling of comfort and control that buying other investments can’t provide.
 Unless you own a large portion of stocks, your opinion is not going to matter to a company.